Hutton's shearwater: Threats to the breeding colonies

-The eight breeding colonies discovered in 1964 have been reduced to two, known now as the Kowhai Valley and Shearwater Stream Important Bird Area; the other lower-altitude colonies were destroyed by feral introduced pigs.
+The eight breeding colonies discovered in 1964 have been reduced to two in separate locations high in the Seaward Kaikōura range at Kowhai Valley and Shearwater Stream; the other lower-altitude colonies were destroyed by feral introduced pigs.
 The breeding birds' main predators are introduced stoats, which kill about 0.25% of adults and 12% of chicks each year in their nesting burrows.
 The overall growth rate is still positive, though, so stoats are not considered a major threat.

 Some parts of the colonies are in steep, unstable sites.
 The browsing of deer, goats, and pigs in these steep areas has contributed to erosion, which has damaged the Hutton's shearwater burrows and the population.
 However, control of pigs has led to better vegetation cover at the colonies and lessened destruction of burrows.